solaeus/dust/docs/language.md

 # Output: Buy milk
 ```

-Internally a map is represented by a b-tree.
-The implicit advantage of using a b-tree instead of a
+Internally a map is represented by a B-tree.
+The implicit advantage of using a B-tree instead of a
-hash map is that a b-tree is sorted and therefore can be easily compared to another.
+hash map is that a B-tree is sorted and therefore can be easily compared to another.
 Maps are also
-used by the interpreter as the data structure for a **[context](#context)**.
+used by the interpreter as the data structure for holding variables.
+You can even inspect the active
+**execution context** by calling the built-in `context()` functions.

 The map stores an [identifier](#identifiers)'s key, the value it represents and the value's type.
 For internal use by the interpreter, a type can be set to a key without a value.
 This makes it